In our Club, everyone has a responsibility to make our games safe and fun by embodying principles of respect, responsibility and good sportsmanship.

 Disciplinary Plan for Unsportsmanlike Behavior

-Any behavior by a coach, player, parent, or family member that does not meet the standards of the Code of Conduct may be deemed “unsportsmanlike” and subject the individual to disciplinary action by the MVSC’s Recreational, Development or Competitive Committee and/or MVSC’s Board of Directors.
-MVSC’s Board members and personnel will treat coach, player, parent or family member misconduct and unsportsmanlike behavior very seriously.
+Any behavior by a coach, player, parent, or family member that does not meet the standards of the Code of Conduct may be deemed “unsportsmanlike” and subject the individual to disciplinary action by the MVSC’s Premier Rec or Competitive Committee and/or MVSC’s Board of Directors.
+MVSC’s Board members and staff will treat coach, player, parent or family member misconduct and unsportsmanlike behavior very seriously.
 Our policy is intended to be “self-policing” in that we expect all Club members to be on their best behavior at ALL times.